-22 Tweets About Netflix's 'Rhythm + Flow' That Will Make You Tune In ASAP
+These Tweets About 'Rhythm + Flow' Will Make You Want To Watch It ASAP

 Netflix has been the go-to place for cooking reality shows for a while (I'm looking at you, The Great British Baking Show and Nailed It!).
 But now the streamer is making the leap into competition music reality shows too.
 Rhythm + Flow premiered on Netflix on Oct.
 9, and already fans are invested in it.
 In fact, these tweets about Netflix's Rhythm + Flow will make you want to join in on all the hype.